AMERICA'S ONGOING DEBATE OVER THE TRADE IN IVORY

 Every tusk costs a life.
-That was the ominous theme of a 30-second clip shown on a public-funded billboard in Manhattan’s Times Square.
+That was the ominous theme of a 30-second clip on a public-funded billboard in Manhattan’s Times Square.
 It was direct, bold and all too brief.
-For one month in the Autumn of 2013, there was an elephant in New York City, flashing on a large screen, 24 hours a day for countless Americans and tourists to see.
-But like so many others fallen victim to gun, arrow and spear, this African giant was eventually taken down.
+For one month in the Autumn of 2013, there was an elephant in New York City, flashing on a large screen 24 hours a day for countless Americans and tourists to see.
+But like so many others fallen victim to gun, arrow and spear, this African giant was eventually taken down for its ivory.

 Though far removed from Africa, many Americans are disturbed by the thought of elephants being slaughtered for their tusks.
 It’s a crisis that’s prompted anger, sadness and an outcry to end it.

 It also compelled US federal and non-governmental organisations to act.
 In 2013, President Obama issued a series of orders to institute an almost complete ban on the commercial ivory trade.
 Various US-based NGOs, such as the Clinton Global Initiative and the Wildlife Conservation Society, bolstered funding efforts to increase law enforcement, impose stiffer penalties for wildlife traffickers, and ensure better inter-agency cooperation.
 And then there was the public burning in Colorado in November 2013 of roughly six tons of stockpiled ivory.

 The thinking behind this united approach is simple – the only way to end the killing is to adopt a zero-tolerance policy, and the feeling in the US is almost unanimously behind eliminating the poaching.
 But that’s the easy part.